mafintosh/peer-wire-protocol/README.md

 # Peer Wire Protocol

 peer-wire-protocol is a node stream implementation of the [peer wire protocol specification](https://wiki.theory.org/BitTorrentSpecification#Peer_wire_protocol_.28TCP.29).
-The protocol is the main communication layer when transferring files using torrents and is used by [peerflix](https://github.com/mafintosh/peerflix).
+The protocol is the main communication layer when transferring files using BitTorrent and is used by [peerflix](https://github.com/mafintosh/peerflix).

 It is available through npm: